jmtayloruk/fast-light-field/README.md

 Runtime error: `No module named xxx`.
 Are you running in a virtual environment?
 If so, you probably forgot to remote the `--user` flag from one of the commands you ran.

 Runtime error: `Symbol not found: _aligned_alloc`.
 This seems to happen (on Mac OS?) if pyfftw is already installed.
 Solution is to install fast-light-field in a virtual environment, without pyfftw.
 Drop me an email if you are not sure what this means.

+Runtime error on Apple M1 silicon: `No such file or directory (originated from sysctlbyname('hw.cpufrequency'))`.
+As of June 2023 there is an unfixed bug in the `psutil` module.
+To work around this until a fix is available, run `pip install --user git+https://github.com/snOm3ad/psutil.git@fix-cpu-freq-apple-silicon` after the main `pip install` step in the installation instructions above.

 I have occasionally seen problems where skimage crashes when called from our code.
 I do not understand the root cause of that, but I think I fixed it by reinstalling skimage.